aprilyeah/is-it-a-dog/README.md

 5. Written a report about my model.
 This is in the `report.ipynb` file.
 The report includes the following:
     * Introduction.
-        * Which label you picked for item/animal detection.
+        * Which label I picked for item/animal detection.
         * Why I picked the label.
     * Modelling Process.
         * What the shape of my model is.